Bluedot-Innovation/documentation/docs/APIs/Orders API/Migration Guide from Wave API.md

 ### **Step 1: Update Authentication**

-Replace the `x-bluedot-api-key` header with the new `Authorization` header containing the API Key generated in Canvas.
+Replace the `x-bluedot-api-key` header with the new API Key generated in Canvas.

 - **Wave API Example:**